 The timeliness and performance results of the precise orbital products are provided in the Quality Control section.

 Additionally, the GNSS L1B RINEX files for Sentinel-1 are delivered on a daily basis to the PDGS with a latency of 7 days.
 These files contain the decoded GPS observations (pseudorange and carrier phase) following the International GNSS Service (IGS) RINEX ICD.
-The Sentinel-1 GNSS L1B RINEX data products are made available to the user community through the ESA Copernicus Open Access Hub.
+The Sentinel-1 GNSS L1B RINEX data products are made available to the user community through the Copernicus Data Space Ecosystem.